Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Introduction

-In the present work we have modeled the sublattice magnetizations and magnetic exchange constants of the alloy layered nanostructures $[Co_{1-c}Gd_c]_{\ell^{\prime}}[Co]_\ell[Co_{1-c}Gd_c]_{\ell^{\prime}}$ between cobalt leads, at known stable concentrations $c\leq 0.5$ for the alloy.
+In the present work we have modeled the sublattice magnetizations and magnetic exchange constants of the alloy layered nanostructures $[Co_{1-c}Gd_c]_{\ell^{\prime}}[Co]_\ell[Co_{1-c}Gd_c]_{\ell^{\prime}}$ sandwiched between semi-infinite cobalt leads, at concentrations $c\leq 0.5$.
 These triple-nanostructure systems are more complex than the previously studied single-nanostructure systems \cite{Ghantous13}.
-The present work is hence motivated by the objective to compute the salient magnetic properties of the triple-nanostructures for fundamental interest, and the scattering and ballistic transport of spin waves incident from cobalt leads on complex ferrimagnetic cobalt-gadolinium nanojunction systems \cite{Ashokan15}.
+The present work is hence motivated by the objective to present a more complex computational modeling of the salient nano-magnetic properties of the triple-nanostructures for fundamental interest, and the ballistic transport and scattering of spin waves incident from cobalt leads on complex ferrimagnetic cobalt-gadolinium nanojunction systems \cite{Ashokan15}.
 Such complex systems have as it turns out a richer and wider range of spin wave filtering properties.
 The complex embedded triple-nanostructures are denoted symbolically henceforth by $[\ell^{\prime}\ell \ell^{\prime}]$ for convenience, corresponding to the alternating alloy and pure nanostructures.
 The basal hcp (0001) atomic planes of the $...Co][\ell^{\prime}\ell \ell^{\prime}][Co...$ nanojunction systems are normal to the direction of the c-axis itself considered to be along the direction of the leads.